The Perils of Passive Learning: Why Retail Needs Active Training and Impactful Coaching

 The Compliance Illusion

-• Explanation: Managers often believe that effective learning occurs if employees comply with basic training requirements.
+• Explanation: Managers often believe effective learning occurs if employees comply with basic training requirements.
 This assumption is an illusion because mere completion does not guarantee understanding or the ability to apply knowledge effectively.

 • Impact: This mindset leads to a checkbox approach to training, focusing on meeting minimum standards rather than fostering genuine skill development and engagement.
 All the manager should care about is if they can do what was trained, not if they completed it.